givehug/wai-aria-evaluation/README.md

 ### Web

-- Created web pages are available at https://wai-aria-evaluation.herokuapp.com/
+- created web pages are available at https://wai-aria-evaluation.herokuapp.com/
-- Technical requirements: `node 16.0.0` and `npm 7.10.0` or higher
+- requirements: `node 16.0.0` and `npm 7.10.0` or higher
-- To install dependencies run `npm run install` from `web` directory
+- to install dependencies run `npm run install` from `web` directory
-- To build web pages run `npm run build` from `web` directory.
+- to build web pages run `npm run build` from `web` directory.
 The script builds all frameworks subsequently, be patient.
-- To start the web server run `npm run start` from `web` directory.
+- to start the web server run `npm run start` from `web` directory.

 ### Testing